gmc-code/PC-microbit-micropython/docs/lessons2/gestures.rst

 | The code below keeps track of tilting to the right.
 | Best results are seen when tilting the microbit to the right, then returning it back to a flat position.
-| Each new tilt to the right tends to increase the count by about 6.
+| Each new tilt to the right tends to increase the count.
 | Maintaining the tilt causes the count to increase while tilted.

 .. code-block:: python